-Grants.gov is the website that the U.S. Government uses to inform citizens of grant opportunities and provide a portal for submitting applications to government agencies.
+Grants.gov is the website that the U.S. Government uses to inform citizens of grant opportunities; it provides a portal for submitting applications to U.S. Government agencies.
 More information can be found on the Grants.gov website.

 4. Is there anything that we need to do immediately to better prepare for our new grant application?